Directory | Site Map | Explanation | NT Studies

-And he was saying, "Abba!
+"Abba" is used three times in the NT, only once in the gospels.And he was saying, "Abba!
 Father!
 All things are possible for you; remove this cup from me; yet not what I will, but what you will."
-(Mark 14:36)The Greek phrase is: Abba, ho Pater, literally, "Father, (the) Father."
-Abba is Aramaic (not Hebrew), the second is Greek.
-Ho pater is not an intimate form.
+(Mark 14:36)The Greek phrase is: Abba, ho Pater, literally, "Father, Father."
+Abba is Aramaic (not Hebrew), the second word is Greek.
+Pater is not an intimate, family form.
 It was added for Greek readers/hearers of the Gospel, not to amplify the meaning of Abba.
-The identical phrase Abba, ho Pater is used in Rom 8:15 and Gal 4:6, with Jewish and Gentile audiences.
+The identical phrase Abba, ho Pater is used in Rom 8:15 and Gal 4:6, for Jewish and Gentile audiences.

-(See the article Yeshua bar Abba.)
+(See the article Yeshua bar Abba and Barabbas.)

-On the tree, he cried out the first line of Psalm 22: "My God, my God, why have you forsaken me?"
+On the Tree, he cried out the first line of Psalm 22: "My God, my God, why have you forsaken me?"
 (Matt 27:46; Mark 15:34).
 Here is psychological distancing when he calls his Father God.

 After the resurrection, he told Miryam of Magdala to "stop clinging" to him, because he had not finished the journey back to the Father.
 He commissioned her instead to "go to my brethren, and say to them, 'I ascend to my Father and your Father, and my God and your God'" (John 20:17).